Astral1119/sheets-wiki-data/docs/LAMBDA UDT.md

 )
 ```

-The [β-reduction](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B2-reduction_2) will then supply that index to the `CHOOSE`, returning the field at the desired index.
+This applies the index via [β-reduction](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B2-reduction_2), returning the field corresponding to that index.

 ### Notes
-[[Calculation limits]] represent a major limitation to LAMBDA UDTs, as they are heavily LAMBDA-intensive in nature and can quickly hit the recursion limit.
+- [[Calculation limits]] represent a major limitation to LAMBDA UDTs, as they are heavily LAMBDA-intensive in nature and can quickly hit the recursion limit.

 ### See Also